 Remember, it's never too early to encourage your baby to become comfortable in the water.
 Baby swimming is an excellent approach to instil in your child the confidence and fundamental aquatic skills they will need to be safe in the water.
 Swimming for babies can be good for their health and development.
 Most significantly, splashing around in the water with your infant may be a lot of fun with the guidance and supervision of a skilled professional.
 Of course, the advantages do not stop with the babies.
 You'll meet other like-minded parents for a cup of coffee and a well-deserved slice of cake!
 Endorphins are released during exercise, which improves your mood and self-esteem.

 Inquire at your nearest Fulton Swim School facility or visit our website to learn about newborn swimming classes in your area.
-Our infant swimming classes are now available at Botany, New Plymouth, Patumahoe, and Puni Pools.
+Our infant swimming classes are now available at Botany, New Plymouth, Patumahoe, Puni, Upper Hutt and Papamoa pools.